Urban Agriculture Extension Agent

 • A desire to work outdoors

-• Experience with or interest in growing food or food security
+• Interest or experience in promoting food security

-• An interest in working with youth as well as in increasing the empowerment of women and girls in agricultural communities
+• An interest in working with youth and/or in increasing the empowerment of women and girls in agricultural communities

 • Strong interpersonal skills